Not sure if Kid To Kid is right for you?

 Potential Mitigations

-- It is important to contact franchisees who have operated under both the old and new ownership to understand any changes in support or company direction.
+- Contacting franchisees who have been with the system through the ownership transition is crucial to understand any changes in support or culture.

-- Your attorney can help you understand the implications of the asset acquisition and the new corporate structure.
+- Your franchise attorney can help you assess the implications of the new ownership structure on your agreement.

 Possible Fad Business